urd00m/PincherArmInstallTutorial/README.md

 run in terminal __do not run if you did the quick install__
 1. sudo apt-get install ros-kinetic-moveit

-## Installation for ws_moveit:  (Instructions found from https://moveit.ros.org/install/source/)
+## Installation for ws_moveit:  (Instructions found from https://moveit.ros.org/install/source/ with added neccesary parts)
 run in terminal  __do not run if you did the quick install__
 1. rosdep update
 2. sudo apt-get update